Who Is Reese Witherspoon?

 In 2007, Witherspoon began working on the film Rendition, also starring Jake Gyllenhaal.
 The stars began dating shortly afterward, but their romance didn't last long; the Hollywood "It" couple split in 2009.
 Witherspoon began dating Hollywood agent Jim Toth shortly after.
 During this time, she also co-starred in the fantastical comedy Penelope (2008) with Christina Ricci, in addition to serving as a producer on the project.
 Later that same year, Witherspoon starred with Vince Vaughn in the family holiday comedy Four Christmases.
 Other big-name film projects were to follow, including voicing the main character in the animated blockbuster Monsters vs. Aliens (2009) and starring in Water for Elephants (2011), with Robert Pattinson.

-In 2011, Witherspoon also tied the knot with Jim Toth.
+In 2011, Witherspoon also tied the knot with Toth.
 The couple welcomed son Tennessee James Toth in the fall of 2012.
 New mom Witherspoon kept busy, promoting her romantic comedy This Means War (2012) with Chris Pine and Tom Hardy, and the drama Mud (2012) with Matthew McConaughey.
-She also began working on the true crime tale Devil's Knot (2013), co-starring Colin Firth and Stephen Moyer.
+She also began working on the true-crime tale Devil's Knot (2013), co-starring Colin Firth and Stephen Moyer.

 In 2012, Witherspoon launched a production company called Pacific Standard, which was behind the 2014 films Gone Girl and Wild.
 The latter, based on the memoir by Cheryl Strayed, stars Witherspoon as a woman who takes to the road after the death of her mother.
 Witherspoon earned rave reviews for the role, receiving Oscar, Golden Globe and SAG award nominations.

 In 2017, Witherspoon took on the roles of producer and star of David E. Kelley's HBO series, Big Little Lies, which featured such talents as Nicole Kidman, Shailene Woodley, Alexander Skarsgard and Laura Dern.
-The series garnered significant attention at the Primetime Emmys, including an outstanding lead actress nomination for Witherspoon, prompting speculation that a second season would soon follow.
+The series garnered significant attention at the Primetime Emmys, including an outstanding lead actress nomination for Witherspoon, prompting speculation that the storyline would continue.
+Season 2 premiered in June 2019, with Meryl Streep now part of the star-studded cast.

 In early 2018, Witherspoon appeared alongside Oprah Winfrey and Mindy Kaling in an adaptation of the acclaimed science-fiction novel A Wrinkle In Time.
 Later that year, it was revealed that she was preparing to reprise the role of Elle Woods for Legally Blonde 3, with much of the creative team from the original hit movie also in talks to join the project.